Scheifele scores in OT, Jets beat winless Blackhawks 3-2

+CHICAGO (AP) — After being kept off the scoresheet in regulation, Mark Scheifele finally broke through when it really counted.

-CHICAGO (AP) — Mark Scheifele scored 47 seconds into overtime and the Winnipeg Jets rallied from an early two-goal deficit to beat the winless Chicago Blackhawks 3-2 on Saturday night for their third straight victory.
+Scheifele scored 47 seconds into overtime and the Winnipeg Jets rallied from an early two-goal deficit to beat the winless Chicago Blackhawks 3-2 on Saturday night for their third straight victory.

 Scheifele beat Robin Lehner from high in the slot with a shot that sailed past the goalie’s outstretched glove after taking a pass from Blake Wheeler.
 Scheifele has a goal and five assists in his last three games.